Generic name: carbidopa and levodopa enteral (Duopa) [ KAR-bi-doe-pa-and-LEE-voe-doe-pa ]

 Store cassettes in their original carton in the refrigerator, do not freeze.

 Take a cassette out of the refrigerator and let it reach room temperature for 20 minutes, protected from light.
 Do infuse Duopa from a cold cassette.

 What happens if I miss a dose?

 You may need to use extra medicine to make up a missed dose.
 Call your doctor for instructions if you stop your infusion or disconnect your pump for longer than 2 hours.

 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking carbidopa and levodopa?
+What should I avoid while using carbidopa and levodopa enteral?

 Drinking alcohol with this medicine can cause side effects.